Quick Answer

 - All three conditions: institutional-account status (listed entity or $50 million in assets), a reasonable belief the customer can evaluate risk independently, and the customer's affirmative indication of independent judgment.

-Municipal and Tool Overlays
+What Are the Municipal and Tool Overlays?

 - Investment-analysis-tool rule: governs interactive tools that simulate outcomes.
 Requires written disclosure of methodology, limitations, assumptions, universe of investments, and revenue bias.
 Additive to the suitability rules, not a substitute.